Click here for the home page

 Recreation played a key role in Roman social life.
 Both rich and poor were exceedingly fond of the public baths, which in the capital alone numbered 800 during the early days of the Empire.
 The baths served the same purpose as our modern-day athletic clubs.
 The larger baths contained enclosed gardens, promenades, gymnasiums, libraries, and famous works of art besides the sequence of rooms through which one moved; the sweat room, the warm room where sweat was scraped off by a slave (soap was unknown), the tepid room for cooling off, and the invigorating cold bath.
 Another popular room was the lavatory, with its long row of marble toilets equipped with comfortable arm rests.
 Here Romans liked to sit and chat for an hour or more.

 Foot races, boxing, and wrestling were minor sports; chariot racing and gladiatorial contests were the chief amusements.
 The cry for "bread and circuses" reached such proportions that by the first century A.D. the Roman calendar had as many as a hundred days set aside as holidays, most of which had free games for the spectators.
-The most spectacular sport was chariot racing; in Rome these took place at the Circus Maximus, a huge marble-faced structure seating about 150,000 spectators.
+The most popular sport was chariot racing; in Rome these took place at the Circus Maximus, a huge marble-faced structure seating about 150,000 spectators.
 The games, which included as many as twenty-four races each day, were presided over by the emperor or his representative.
 The crowds bet furiously on their favorite charioteers, whose fame equaled that of the sports heroes of our own day.
 Charioteers were organized into four teams, each marked by the color they decorated themselves and their horses with: white, blue, red or green.
 Later, in the Byzantine era, political parties would form around two of these teams: blue stood for the conservatives, green for the liberals.

 "Roman races, contests, and dramatic festivals were religious in origin, designed to appease the wrath or win the favor of the gods.
 Despite the howls of vast mobs urging on a winner, custom demanded decorum at the games.
 Eating and drinking were prohibited in the Circus Maximus.